LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 }
 ```

-In this loop, we use a *loop index* in a new style of for loop.
+In this loop, we use a *loop index*, a new style of for-loop.
 We also introduce the syntax `students.size()` which gives us the integer representing the number of items in the list.

 The syntax of this for loop probably looks very strange to you, but in fact it is not too different from what happens in Python using `range`.
 The syntax `for (int i = 0; i < students.size(); i++)` is exactly equivalent to the Python `for i in range(len(students))`.
-The first statement inside the parenthesis declares and initializes a loop variable `i`.
+The first statement inside the parenthesis declares and initializes a loop index variable `i`.
 The second statement is a Boolean expression that is our exit condition.
 In other words, we will keep looping as long as this expression evaluates to true.
-The third statement is used to increment the value of the loop variable at the end of iteration through the loop.
-The syntax `i++` is Java shorthand for `i + 1`.
+The third statement is used to increment the value of the loop index variable at the end of iteration through the loop.
+The syntax `i++` is Java shorthand for `i = i + 1`.
 Java also supports the shorthand `i--` to decrement the value of `i`.
 Like Python, you can also write `i += 2` as shorthand for `i = i + 2`.

 In the final lines of the program, we compute the average grade for all students: